luiggidev/Calculadora/README.md

 # calculator-csharp

-University project to demostrate C# and windows Forms
+Simple calculator using C#, coded in Visual Studio Visual Studio 2019 and windows Forms.